-Saudi police Murder two transgender women, jailing 35 others
+Saudi police kill a transgender women, jail 35 others

 Saudi police murdered two Pakistani Transgender women February 28th by forcing them into bags and beating them to death according to multiple news sources.
 Both were visiting Riyadh and were from the Khyber Pakhtunkhwa province.
 Amna, 35, lived in Mingora, and Meeno was from Peshawar, Pakistan.